kajedot/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 .. note::
    There are no MPF contributions for the first month.
-Both **employee** and **employer** contribution starts on second month and the **employer** contribution for the second month will include the back-pay of the first month.
+Both **employee** and **employer** contribution starts on second month and the **employer** contribution for the second month is include in the first month as back-pay.

 Under the :guilabel:`Other Inputs` tab at the bottom of payslip, there are additional manual input types that are specific to HK Payroll: